paulsboutique3d/paulsboutique3d-kb/README.md

 ##  Tips for Success

-> **🎯 Plan Your Build**
-> - Read through the entire guide before starting
-> - Gather all materials and tools first
-> - Print test pieces to check fit

 > **🔧 Take Your Time**
 > - Don't rush the assembly process
 > - Test fit components before gluing